AMWA-TV/is-12/docs/IS-04 interactions.md

 # IS-04 interactions

-The protocol availability MUST be advertised through existing IS-04 practices inside the controls array of an NMOS Device.
+The protocol availability MUST be advertised through existing IS-04 practices inside the controls array of an NMOS Device (controls have been offered for device resources since IS-04 v1.1).
 Devices MUST include the `urn:x-nmos:control:ncp` control type.

 ```json
 {